-As of December 31, 2020, we had cash, cash equivalents and short-term deposits of \$57.1 million, and we have had recurring losses from operations and negative operating cash flows since inception.
+As of December 31, 2021, we had cash, cash equivalents and restricted cash of \$63.1 million, and we have had recurring losses from operations and negative operating cash flows since inception.
 We will need to raise additional capital in the future to support our operations and product development activities.
-In the near term, we expect to continue to fund our operations and other development activities relating to additional product candidates from the cash held by us, governmental and other grants and through future equity financings.
+In the near term, we expect to continue to fund our operations and other development activities relating to additional product candidates from the cash held by us, governmental and other grants and through future equity and debt financings.
+We have agreements with respect to additional tranches of our loan with Hercules Capital, Inc., or Hercules, and an additional equity investment by the CF Foundation, but each of these commitments is subject to us meeting future milestones, which may not occur.
 In connection with our efforts to raise additional capital, we filed a shelf registration statement on Form S-3, which was declared effective by the SEC on December 11, 2020.
-In addition, on December 4, 2020, we entered into an Open Market Sale AgreementSM, or the Sale Agreement, with Jefferies LLC, or Jefferies, pursuant to which we may issue and sell shares of our Common Stock having an aggregate offering price of up to \$50,000,000 from time to time through Jefferies and through March 25, 2021, we sold an aggregate of 610,820 shares of Common Stock pursuant to the Sale Agreement for aggregate gross proceeds of \$4,519,474.
-We may continue to sell shares under the Sale Agreement and otherwise to use our shelf registration statement to raise additional funds from time to time.
+In addition, on December 4, 2020, we entered into an Open Market Sale AgreementSM, or the Sale Agreement, with Jefferies LLC, or Jefferies, pursuant to which we may issue and sell shares of our Common Stock having an aggregate offering price of up to \$50,000,000 from time to time through Jefferies.
+Through March 25, 2022, we sold an aggregate of 780,151 shares of Common Stock pursuant to the Sale Agreement for aggregate gross proceeds of \$5,449,302.
+We may continue to sell shares under the Sale Agreement and otherwise to use our shelf registration statement to raise additional funds from time to time, as we did in July 2021.
+We may also raise funds privately, as we did in October 2021 in our agreements with a subsidiary of Maruho Co.
+Ltd., or Maruho, and in December 2021 with the CF Foundation.
 We may also seek funds through arrangements with collaborators or others that may require us to relinquish rights to the product candidates that we might otherwise seek to develop or commercialize independently.
-If we enter into a collaboration for one or more of our current or future product candidates that we might otherwise seek to develop or commercialize independently.
+If we enter into a collaboration for one or more of our current or future product candidates at an earlier development stage, the terms of such a collaboration will likely be less favorable than if we were to enter the collaboration in later stages or if we commercialized the product independently.
 If we raise additional funds through equity offerings, the terms of these securities may include liquidation or other preferences that adversely affect our stockholders' rights or cause significant dilution to our stockholders.
-If we raise additional capital through debt financing, it would be subject to fixed payment obligations an
+If we raise additional capital through debt financing, it would be subject to fixed payment obligations and may be subject to covenants limiting or restricting our ability to take specific actions, such as incurring additional debt, making capital expenditures, declaring dividends or acquiring or licensing intellectual property rights.

-If additional capital is not available to us when needed or on acceptable terms, we may not be able to continue to operate our business pursuant to our business plan and may be required to delay our clinical development.
-While we believe that our existing cash and cash equivalents, together with our existing resources, will be sufficient to fund our planned operations until at least mid-2022, we cannot provide assurances that our estimates are accurate, that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.
+If we do not meet the milestones in our agreements with Hercules or the CF Foundation and/or additional capital is not available to us when needed or on acceptable terms, we may not be able to continue to operate our business pursuant to our business plan and may be required to delay our clinical development.
+While we believe that our existing cash and cash equivalents, together with our existing resources, will be sufficient to fund our planned operations until at least the end of 2023, we cannot provide assurances that our estimates are accurate, that our plans will not change or that changed circumstances will not result in the depletion of our capital resources more rapidly than we currently anticipate.